Ngangaguringguring Hill Walk overview

 “Register of Heritage Places – Permanent entry – Chauncy’s Cairn”, Heritage Council of W.A., 2006.

-The Halfway House (on Australian Heritage database) – The site of the former “Halfway House” lay just west of this walk area.
+The Halfway House (on Australian Heritage database) – The site of the former “Halfway House” lay just southwest of this walk area.
 This was one of the earliest inns in W.A., built in 1831 as a resting place for travellers between Guildford and York.
 It fell into disuse after 1848 after the route of the old York Road was switched near The Lakes from south of Manaring Lake (Chauncy’s route) to north of the Lake and a new inn, “The Traveller’s Rest”, was built in 1855 immediately north of The Lakes.
-Nothing remains of the original “Halfway House” which stood on the site of the current Tudor Park Stud property off Flynn Road and about 1 km SW of waypoint ’38’ on this walk route.
+Nothing remains of the original “Halfway House” which stood on the site of the current Tudor Park Stud property south of the start point for this walk route.
 Until 2015, the ruins of “The Traveller’s Rest” could still be seen among the trees in the small area behind the former Lakes Roadhouse and homestead (on the south side of the newly aligned Great Southern Highway, about 150m before it meets Great Eastern Highway); These were finally demolished during the rebuild of the Roadhouse in 2016.

 Other map availability